-A potjie is a classic staple of South African cuisine.
+A potjie is a classic staple of Cape Town and South African cuisine.
 It’s simple to make, rich in flavour and texture, and best of all – it’s cooked over a fire.

 This last characteristic makes it an immediate favourite with those who love the atmosphere of a braai.
 Because while many of us can eat meat all day every day, variety is the spice of life.